alliance-genome/agr_pavi/api/aws_infra/README.md

 # AGR PAVI infra using CDK (Python)

-This is the AWS infrastructure component of the AGR PAVI application.
+This is the AWS infrastructure component of the AGR PAVI API.
-This includes all AWS resources and infrastructure required to make the main application executable in AWS, and is defined and deployed using AWS CDK and written as Python code in this subdirectory.
+This includes all AWS resources and infrastructure required to make the API executable in AWS, and is defined and deployed using AWS CDK and written as Python code in this subdirectory.

 AWS CDK is an open-source framework that enables writing